The Best Player for Audiobooks and Podcasts

 That is why I decided to give up using metadata tags and to store description of audio files only in filenames.
 Usually, I assign short but meaningful names to podcasts immediately before downloading.

-It is up to you whether to relay on tags, however, you can avoid a great deal of confusion in this matter by choosing portable player with optional metadata tags’ usage.
+It is up to you whether to rely on tags, however, you can avoid a great deal of confusion in this matter by choosing portable player with optional metadata tags’ usage.

 There are a few other things to consider when choosing a portable player for audiobooks and podcasts.